ahmadhamdyy/Rust_Vulnerabile_code_detection/README.md

 View metrics like precision, recall, F1-score, and confusion matrix.

 # Dataset
-The dataset contains Rust code samples labeled as vulnerable or non-vulnerable.
+The dataset contains 162 Rust code samples which will be labeled as vulnerable(0) or non-vulnerable(1).
 Each code snippet is embedded using a pre-trained model with 768-dimensional feature vectors.

 # Output
 The model outputs classification metrics and a confusion matrix to evaluate performance on detecting vulnerabilities.